inasafe/inasafe/docs/source/developer-docs/preparing_for_development.rst

 our subversion repository (If asked for a password just hit Enter).
 See further notes on running tests below.

 To run the plugin start QGIS and enable it from the :menuselection:`Plugins --> Manage Plugins` menu.

+If this doesn't work see section towards the end of this document about dependencies and try to do a manual install.

 Windows installation guide for developers
 -----------------------------------------